 How Does Omnichannel Marketing Work?

-Throughout the pandemic, shoppers often opted to browse for in-stock products online, then choose to pick up that purchase from the physical store.
-Curbside pickup (also referred to as BOPIS) and “contactless delivery” were added to the shopper journey for many who have never tried it before.
+Throughout the pandemic, shoppers often opted to browse for in-stock products online.
+Then choose to pick up that purchase from the physical store.
+Curbside pickup (also referred to as BOPIS) and “contactless delivery” were added to the shopper journey.
 Blending these digital and in-person experiences into a single, seamless customer journey are examples of omnichannel marketing.

 An omnichannel approach to marketing helps your brand win customer loyalty because it provides the seamless customer experience they crave.
-What started as a necessity in the quest to stay healthy is now just a really convenient way to shop and live.
+What started as a necessity is now just a really convenient way to shop and live.
 Many patrons can’t imagine going back to the days of browsing stores in person before making each purchase.
 Customer behavior has changed for good.

 Given this, it’s clear why omnichannel commerce is the future of retail.
-But even as clients return to in-person shopping, the importance of omnichannel retailing remains, especially as consumers report the desire to keep some of the shopping options that were first presented to them during the pandemic.
+Even as in-person shopping normalizes, the importance of omnichannel retailing remains.
+Especially as consumers report the desire to keep some of the shopping options that were first presented to them during the pandemic.

 Multichannel marketing and retail is just how it sounds: using multiple channels to drive customer engagement and sales.
 Think physical retail location and website, for example.
 These are two different channels where your brand markets and sells products.